Orbital and electronic entanglement in quantum teleportation schemes: Fermionic teleportation

 which yields the entropic mode entanglement $S[\rho_A]=1-1/2(|a|^4+|b|^4)$.
 Note that this is not simply the sum of the entropic entanglement of the states in Eqs.~\eqref{eq:init_state} and \eqref{eq:2e_tele} since we are considering linear and not logarithmic entropy. $\ket{\psi} = \hat{c}^\dagger_{\sigma\downarrow}\hat{c}^\dagger_{\gamma\uparrow}\ket{0}$ is not a particle-entangled state as it clearly can be written as a single Slater determinant.

 The next step in our teleportation scheme is a measurement of the spin of the electrons in atom $A$ along the $y$-axis.
 Even if very challenging, this measurement can in principle be performed by exciting the electrons in $A$ with a photon to make them tunnel to the magnetized STM-tip which detects their spin.
-This causes the build up of particle entanglement between the system and the detector, but it does not increase the particle entanglement within the probed system itself as each spin measurement fulfills Eq.~(\ref{eqn:entrelation}).
+This causes the build up of particle entanglement between the system and the detector, but it does not increase the particle entanglement within the probed system itself as the spin measurement corresponds to two separate spin-orbital occupation measurements which fulfill Eq.~(\ref{eqn:entrelation}).

 To analyze the possible outcomes of the measurement, we substitute $\hat{c}^\dagger_{A\uparrow(\downarrow)}= 1/\sqrt{2}\left(\hat{c}^\dagger_{A\uparrow y}\varpm\hat{c}^\dagger_{A\downarrow y}\right)$ and rewrite Eq.~(\ref{state_2e}) as